linode/docs/docs/uptime/monitoring/monitoring-servers-with-monit.md

 This mail server is normally busy around the clock.
 If the mail.log file has not been touched for ten minutes, something is probably wrong and you should be alerted.

 You can also use the filesystem monitor to confirm that cron jobs have completed correctly.
 Add a line in your job script (that will only be reached upon success) to `touch <filename>`, then have Monit check the file's timestamp age.
-If it's an hourly job, use a value "> 65 minutes".
-If it's an overnight job, use "> 25 hours".
+If it's an hourly job, use a value `> 65 minutes`.
+If it's an overnight job, use `> 25 hours`.
 The extra margin allows for some variability in job time-to-complete.

 So for example, consider a nightly backup script that cron can run in the wee hours.
 In that script should be a line that only executes after a successful backup:

     touch /tmp/backup-ok

-Then, in monitrc you'd have:
+Then, in `/etc/monit/monitrc` you'd have:

     check file nightly-backup with path /tmp/backup-ok
         if timestamp > 25 hours then alert